marsoupilami25/HomeAssitantKnxAutomaticImport/README.md

 Options that have been used to generate the files used as an input shall be the same as those used for the current generation.
-If not, generated name could be different and HomeAssistantKNXAutomaticImport will not be able to make the link, losing the elements that are not part of the knx project
+If not, generated name could be different and HomeAssistantKNXAutomaticImport will not be able to make the link, losing the elements that are not part of the knx project.\
+Key options for roundtrip are identified in the file header.
 ## Entities
 This section identifies the [Home Assistant KNX integration](https://www.home-assistant.io/integrations/knx/) entities that are currently managed by HomeAssistantKNXAutomaticImport.